-After a brief negotiation, I opted Mr Copperthwaite & Mr Spencer into the Kassandra and that had the the room been freed to McKittericks, who accepted it.
+After a brief negotiation, I opted to put Mr Copperthwaite & Mr Spencer into the Kassandra and gave the room that had been freed to the McKittericks, who accepted it.

 The next morning the hotel staff and I compared registration lists.
 We had failed to update our list.
 The hotel had responded correctly to the list we had initially sent.